DataTables – Client-side Processing VS Server-side Processing

 FAQ

 Yes, absolutely, you can!
 Datatables offer the flexibility to implement a hybrid approach, leveraging the strengths of both Client-Side and Server-Side Processing.
-For example, you can initially load a subset of data on the client side for quick interactions, and as users perform more complex actions or request additional data, you can switch to Server-Side Processing to handle the heavier tasks.
-This hybrid approach allows you to strike a balance between performance and user experience, catering to varying data sizes and user requirements.
+For example, you can initially load a subset of large data sets on the client side for quick interactions, and as users perform more complex actions or request additional data, you can switch to Server-Side Processing to handle the heavier tasks.
+This hybrid approach allows you to strike a balance between performance and user experience, catering to varying data set sizes and user requirements.